DmitryYankov/diplom/README.md

 ## Usage

-If you want to use this project locally or use GitHub Actions you need to add some variables in system or github repository:
+If you want to use this project locally or use GitHub Actions you need to add some variables in system or GitHub repository:

 *  AWS_ACCESS_KEY_ID: The AWS access key to use.
 *  AWS_SECRET_ACCESS_KEY: The AWS secret key that corresponds to the access key.
 *  SSH_PRIVATE_KEY: SSH-KEY that you use to prove your identity when connecting to an Amazon EC2 instance.
 *  DOCKERHUB_USERNAME: Docker ID as value.
-*  DOCKERHUB_TOKEN: Docker Hub lpersonal access tokens as alternatives to your password.
+*  DOCKERHUB_TOKEN: Docker Hub personal access tokens as alternatives to your password.